 In general, one type of compensation you may qualify for is economic damages.
 This can help you pay your accident-related expenses.
 Some specific types of economic damages that may be available in a wrongful death lawsuit include:

-- Funeral bills: if you had to pay to lay your loved one to rest.
+- Funeral or burial costs: If you had to pay to lay your loved one to rest.

 You may also be entitled to non-economic damages.
-These are often the most difficult to calculate.
+These are more difficult to calculate, but an experienced lawyer can take this task on for you.
 Some specific types of non-economic damages that may be recoverable in a wrongful death lawsuit include:

-- Pain and suffering: your loved one may have experienced physical and/or emotional anguish because of their injuries.
+- Pain and suffering: Your loved one may have experienced physical and emotional anguish because of their fatal car accident injuries.

-- Loss of society or companionship: you and your family may have suffered without your deceased loved one’s presence, guidance, and support.
+- Loss of society or companionship: You and your family have likely suffered without your deceased loved one’s presence, guidance, and support.

-Each state has a time limit to how long you have to sue:
+Each state has a time limit to how long you have to file a claim:

 - New York: according to New York Estates, Powers & Trusts (EPT) §5-4.1, you have only two years from the date of your loved one’s passing to file a wrongful death lawsuit.